ShlomoHajizadeh/Bioinformatics/Bioinformatics_Research_Journal.md

 A Phred quality score (Q) measures the base-calling error probability.
 Q = -10 * log10(P), where P is the probability of an incorrect call.
 A Phred score of 30 represents a 1 in 1000 error rate (99.9% accuracy).

 ---

+## Neighbor-Joining (NJ) Trees (Phylogenetics)
+**Date:** July 30, 2025

+Neighbor-joining is a bottom-up clustering method used to construct phylogenetic trees.
+It starts with a star-like tree and iteratively pairs nodes that minimize the total branch length, producing an unrooted tree.

+---

+## Gasteiger Partial Charges (Cheminformatics)
+**Date:** May 17, 2026

+Gasteiger-Marsili charges are calculated iteratively based on orbital electronegativity.
+In molecular docking, preparing receptors and ligands with obabel adds Gasteiger partial charges to accurately model electrostatic interactions.

+---

+## Gasteiger Partial Charges (Cheminformatics)
+**Date:** October 29, 2025

+Gasteiger-Marsili charges are calculated iteratively based on orbital electronegativity.
+In molecular docking, preparing receptors and ligands with obabel adds Gasteiger partial charges to accurately model electrostatic interactions.

+---

+## Gasteiger Partial Charges (Cheminformatics)
+**Date:** July 18, 2025

+Gasteiger-Marsili charges are calculated iteratively based on orbital electronegativity.
+In molecular docking, preparing receptors and ligands with obabel adds Gasteiger partial charges to accurately model electrostatic interactions.

+---

+## ChIP-Seq (Chromatin Immunoprecipitation) (Epigenomics)
+**Date:** July 26, 2025

+ChIP-Seq is used to analyze protein-DNA interactions.
+It combines chromatin immunoprecipitation with high-throughput sequencing to identify binding sites for transcription factors and histone modifications across the genome.

+---

+## AlphaFold2 pLDDT Metric (Structural Biology)
+**Date:** June 09, 2026

+Predicted Local Distance Difference Test (pLDDT) is the per-residue confidence metric computed by AlphaFold2.
+Scores >= 90 indicate very high confidence (accurate side chains), while scores < 50 indicate disordered regions.

+---

+## Gasteiger Partial Charges (Cheminformatics)
+**Date:** September 18, 2025

+Gasteiger-Marsili charges are calculated iteratively based on orbital electronegativity.
+In molecular docking, preparing receptors and ligands with obabel adds Gasteiger partial charges to accurately model electrostatic interactions.

+---

+## UPGMA (Unweighted Pair Group Method) (Phylogenetics)
+**Date:** November 28, 2025

+UPGMA is a simple agglomerative clustering method for phylogenetic tree construction.
+It assumes a constant rate of evolution (molecular clock hypothesis) and produces a rooted, ultrametric tree.

+---